zenoamaro/react-quill/README.md

 +   modules={this.modules}
   />
 ~~~

+Note that it is not possible to pass a toolbar component as a child to ReactQuill anymore.

 Previously, React Quill would create a custom HTML toolbar for you if you passed a configuration object as the `toolbar` prop.
 This will not happen anymore.
 You can still create a `ReactQuill.Toolbar` explicitly: